-Sharp imaging from Hubble Space Telescope, some ground-based telescopes \implies quasars live at the centers of the galaxies.
+Sharp imaging from $Hubble\ Space\ Telescope$, some ground-based telescopes \Longrightarrow quasars live at the centers of the galaxies.

 Sharp images needed because quasar can be much brighter than host galaxy itself.

 Hosts often appear messed up, suggesting mergers of galaxies may trigger galactic scale gas flows that feed quasars.